 Put 1 pocket hole on each end of the 8 – 20 1/2″ long 2″ x 2″ boards.
 Should be 16 holes total.

-Cut your 1/2″ x 3/4″ Pine Moulding to size.
+Cut your 1/2″ x 3/4″ Pine Molding to size.

-Be careful, you want to attach the 1/2″ wide side to the 2×2, so that there is still room for the 1/4″ thick board and the Cove Moulding.
-Make sure the Moulding is flush with the pocket hole side of the 20 1/2″ long boards.
+Be careful, you want to attach the 1/2″ wide side to the 2×2, so that there is still room for the 1/4″ thick board and the Cove Molding.

-Once all 8 – 20 1/2″ long 2×2’s have Moulding attached, you can assemble the sides.
+Once all 8 – 20 1/2″ long 2×2’s have Molding attached, you can assemble the sides.
 Build 1 full side with 2 – 20 1/2″ long 2×2’s and 2 – 13 1/4″ long 2×2’s.
 Use glue and screws to assemble 2 full sides.